1988 Great Britain Lions tour: 3rd Ashes Test

 This match also counted toward the result of the 1985–1988 World Cup tournament.
 Australia were considered favourites, having won the past fifteen consecutive test matches.
 Great Britain's chances were also lessened by the squad missing the likes of Shaun Edwards, Kevin Beardmore, Steve Hampson, Andy Platt, Garry Schofield, Joe Lydon, Lee Crooks and Andy Goodway for one reason or another, and some players taking to the field not fully fit.
 It was the debut of Paul Hulme and Hugh Waddell in the front row.

-The match was broadcast by the Nine network with commentary from Darrell Eastlake and Jack Gibson.
+The match was broadcast by the Nine network with commentary from Darrell Eastlake and Jack Gibson - but it was a delayed telecast at 8.30pm.

 Early in the match Great Britain were disallowed a try when Henderson Gill dived onto an Andy Gregory bomb which was not secured by the Australian fullback.
 The Kangaroos then had chances to score at the other end of the field, but the British defence held strong.
 The first try of the match would go to the visitors when, playing the ball inside Australia's twenty-two, they strung some passes together, getting the ball out to Martin Offiah who dove over the line on the right wing.
 The conversion attempt was missed so the score was 0–4 with over three quarters of the match still to be played.
 A few minutes later Great Britain were again on the attack in Australia's territory and keeping the ball alive, their scrum half back Andy Gregory darting about elusively before passing it to Ford who stepped and weaved his way amongst the defenders to dash through and score near the uprights.
 The conversion was successful, giving Great Britain a 0–10 lead.
 Shortly before half-time Australia suffered a major setback when their halfback Peter Sterling was forced off with a dislocated shoulder after being driven into the turf in a tackle by Roy Powell.
 No more points were scored in the first half, so this was the score at the break.